papiberlin/website/_posts/2023-12-30-resources_en.md

 lang: en
 slug: resources
 ---
 In our [Slack chat](/pages/slack), we discuss various topics, and this often leads to exciting new links.
-To prevent these links from getting lost in the chat, we've created a new page here on the blog: [Parent Resources](/resources).
+To prevent these links from getting lost in the chat, we've created a new page here on the blog: [Parenting Resources](/resourcen).
 From now on, we'll be collecting all the links we share in the chat there.
 From podcasts to event pages to apps.
 Take a look, maybe there's something for you too?
 And if you have additional links that we should definitely share, just [send us a message](/contact).
 We appreciate every new link!